 Things to do with kids

 - Visit the factory and the Museum of Chocolates Valor.

 - Go to VilaMuseu with its VilaKids section, with workshops for children.

 - A visit to the Tower of San José and the Tower of Aguiló.

 - Enjoy a day in Karting La Vila.

 - Eat a fresh fish or paella in Hogar del Pescador restaurant.

 HOW TO GET TO VILLAJOYOSA

-If you are travelling through the Valencian Community, the province of Alicante with all its towns and villages is an obligatory stop.
-The coastal towns of Alicante are easily accessible and many, including La Vila, can be visited using the TRAM Metropolitano de Alicante.
+If you are travelling around the Valencian Community, the province of Alicante with all its towns and villages is an obligatory stop.
+The coastal towns of Alicante are easily accessible and many, including La Vila, can be visited using the Alicante Metropolitan TRAM.

 On your travel route through the best villages in Spain you can’t miss this area.